NetSPI/BurpCollaboratorDNSTunnel/README.md

 ```
 [dnsFlag].[chunk].[chunkNumber].[burpcollaborator] #eg: nspi.JZSXIU2QJEQGS4ZAMF3WK43PNVSSC.0.fdwkpqtwvgxpk4toz2yduzx75ybozd.burpcollaborator.net
 [dnsFlag] All data being tunneled needs to start with the 'nspi' subdomain, this is a flag for the tunnel to identify traffic
-[chunk] Will be a 63-character base32-encoded chunk of data
+[chunk] Will be a 63-character base32-encoded chunk of data, removing any padding '='
 [chunkNumber] Is the index of the current chunk in the overall tunneled data
 [burpcollaborator] Is the full address of the Burp Collaborator server
 ```